Clinical Faculty Academic Appointments

 All faculty members’ clinical activities fall under the jurisdiction of any relevant site(s) in which they practice and the College of Physicians and Surgeons of Ontario (CPSO).

-Clinical Faculty Appointment Categories
+Clinical Faculty Appointment Types

-Clinical faculty (MDs) may be appointed full-time, part-time or as adjunct clinical faculty.
-An overview of these types of appointments is provided in
+An overview of these types of appointments is provided here:

 Description Full-time Clinical Part-time Clinical Adjunct Clinical